-My love affair with music began in the fourth grade of grammar school when the instrumental teacher first approached me.
-She would later approach me to sing in a La bohème production at TSC.
-She wished to make a clarinet player out of me.
+My love affair with music began in earnest during the fourth grade of grammar school when the instrumental teacher first approached me (she would in later years recruit me to sing in a La bohème production at TSC).
+She wished to make of me a clarinet player.
 I said I preferred the trumpet.
 She said it was the clarinet or nothing.
 I passed on her offer.
-The following year they offered me the coveted trumpet and so I began my lessons.
+This was my first poor career decision.
+The following year she offered me the coveted trumpet.
+So began my lessons.
 During the winter holiday day show of that same year, I sang my first solo: The introduction to Rudolph the Red-Nosed Reindeer.
 The part came with tin foil ears and a red nose.
 Like all of the other male children, I sang in the boys’ choir of the school.
 Mrs. Smith was our vocal instructor and she took quite a shining to me for some odd reason.
 The following year I was given my first real solo, the first verse of Rise Now, Oh Shepherds, a tune so obscure that I dare you to find it on the internet.
 The most notable student to grace our grammar school stage was Ernie Kovacs who, while yet a student, portrayed Old King Cole, but that was decades before my arrival.

 Above: One of Dad’s bands.
 He is the one playing the Gibson ES135.